ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 :::Question
 What is the measured moment of inertia for the rotating turntable platter?
 :::
 As we noted earlier, the moment of inertia of an object depends not only on the mass of the object, but also on how the mass is distributed around the axis of rotation.
 If an object is symmetrical, we can derive an expression for the sum of the moments described above.
-For a disc, like the plater of your turntable, the moment of inertia is:
+For a disc, like the platter of your turntable, the moment of inertia is:

 $$
 \rm I = \left(\frac12\right)mR^2
 $$

 where m is the mass of the disc and R is the radius of the disc.
-Do not confuse the radius of the disc $R$ with the lever arm $r$ where the tension is applied.
+Do not confuse the radius of the disc $R$ with the lever arm $r$, where the tension is applied.
 We will lift the platter off the apparatus and weigh it.
 We will also measure its diameter.

 :::Exercise